carlosperate/awesome-microbit/README.md

 - [Read a PS/2 keyboard on a BBC micro:bit](http://www.suppertime.co.uk/blogmywiki/2020/08/ps2-keyboard-microbit/) - Learning how PS/2 keyboards work, their serial communication, and how to connect them to a micro:bit.
 - [Testing the micro:bit's ADC](http://www.doctormonk.com/2020/08/testing-microbits-analog-inputs.html) - The micro:bit can measure analog voltages, but you can't measure something without altering it & the best we can do is to make the measurement errors small.
 This article determines the micro:bit ADC measurement error.
 - [Make your own processor with a micro:bit](http://www.suppertime.co.uk/blogmywiki/2020/05/microbit-cpu/) - Coding a 5-bit CPU in the micro:bit, useful for understanding or teaching how CPUs and simple systems work.
-- [Embedded Python: Build a Game on the BBC micro:bit](https://realpython.com/embedded-python/) - In this tutorial you’ll learn what embedded development is, why you would use Python, and how to write a basic game on the BBC micro:bit with MicroPython.
+- [Embedded Python: Build a Game on the micro:bit](https://realpython.com/embedded-python/) - In this tutorial you’ll learn what embedded development is, why you would use Python, and how to write a basic game on the micro:bit with MicroPython.
 - [Build a snake game](https://www.cameronmacleod.com/blog/microbit-snake) - Learning how to make a snake game using MicroPython on the micro:bit.
 - [Using the micro:bit to detect electrical current](https://mattoppenheim.com/2021/07/16/using-the-microbit-to-detect-electrical-current/) - The micro:bit has a magnetometer on-board, when a current flows through a wire a magnetic field is produced and we can use the magnetometer to detect this.